Factbox: The violence and insecurity affecting Nigeria

 Such groups killed more than 1,100 people in the first half of 2020 alone, according to rights group Amnesty International.

 The Zamfara state kidnappings came just over a week after gunmen in north-central Niger state killed a student and kidnapped 42 people at a boarding school.
-Those kidnapped remain missing.
+They were freed at the weekend.

 In December, gunmen abducted 344 boys from a boarding school in northwestern Katsina state.
 They were released roughly a week later.
-While Islamist militants Boko Haram claimed responsibility, sources later said the adduction was spurred by inter-communal feuding.
+Islamist militants Boko Haram claimed responsibility, but sources later said the abduction was driven by inter-communal feuding.

 Amnesty said it had “documented an alarming escalation in attacks and abductions” since January.

-The banditry has made it difficult, and in some cases impossible, to farm, travel or tap some states’ rich mineral assets, such as gold.
+The banditry has made it increasingly difficult to farm, travel or tap some states’ rich mineral assets, such as gold.

 ISLAMIST INSURGENTS, NORTHEAST NIGERIA